Crypto Pricing with Hidden Factors: Conclusion

 \section{Conclusion}

-Across 2023–2024, the evidence supports a view of crypto as increasingly intertwined with traditional equity risks rather than as a fully segmented asset class.
-In addition to pricing crypto-native exposures (market and size), the latent-factor estimates show that equity-market components are priced in the cross-section of crypto returns: the Software equity industry portfolio carries a positive risk premium, and overall stock market returns and the Robust Minus Weak (\(RMW_S\)) stock profitability factor are also priced.
-This pattern is consistent with a shared investor base and common “risk-on/risk-off” channels linking technology equities and crypto assets.
+Across 2023–2024, exploratory evidence from our 105-week sample is suggestive of a view of crypto as increasingly intertwined with traditional equity risks rather than as a fully segmented asset class.
+In addition to crypto-native exposures (market and size), the latent-factor estimates indicate suggestive prices of risk for the Software industry portfolio, overall stock market returns, and the Robust Minus Weak (\(RMW_S\)) stock profitability factor.
+This pattern is consistent with shared investor bases and common “risk-on/risk-off” channels linking technology equities and crypto assets.

-We also estimate factors risk premia for the amount of crypto hacked, the altseason index, and the crypto fear \& greed index.
-These factors are new to the literature.
-We find no evidence that hacks are a priced factor, limited evidence that the altseason index is priced, and greater evidence that fear and greed index demonstrates explanatory power for cryptocurrency returns.
-These latter results underscore the still-developing nature of crypto markets where sentiment and behavioral elements may play a substantial role.
+We also estimate prices of risk associated with innovations in the amount of crypto hacked, the altseason index, and the crypto Fear/Greed index.
+We find no evidence that hack innovations carry a nonzero price of risk, limited suggestive evidence that altseason index innovations are priced, and suggestive evidence that Fear/Greed innovations have explanatory power for expected returns.
+The small variation in Hacks over the sample limits inferences about security risk pricing.

 Lastly, we shed light on the impact of crypto factors.
-The large size effect points to a substantial preference for larger cryptocurrencies.
-It also possibly reveals the effect of rug pulls and failed projects in lost capital.
-Our results with respect to TVL complements previous research and finds TVL loads on latent factors rather than being a source of independent risk premia.

-Based on our results, there are a number of avenues for future research.
-First, given we have found evidence that stock factors are important for cryptocurrency markets, it is likely that factor relationships, and estimates of these relationships, may continue to shift over time.
-Moreover, given the relatively short history of cryptocurrency markets, factor estimates may change with additional data.
-Thus, future research testing for regime switching may be fruitful.
-Secondly, exploring the transmission mechanisms between traditional financial markets and cryptocurrencies would provide valuable insights into the economic foundations of the observed risk premia, and would assist in risk management.
-Lastly, liquidity considerations and market microstructure effects, particularly related to the construction of the sample of cryptocurrency returns, may affect risk premia estimates.
+The size factor carries a positive 22.4\% annualized price of risk, indicating that small-cap crypto assets earn higher expected returns, consistent with a crypto size premium analogous to the stock market size effect.
+Our results with respect to TVL complement previous research and find TVL does not carry an independent price of risk after latent-factor adjustment.
+Future research should test whether these relationships persist in longer samples, across different market regimes, and under alternative liquidity and market-microstructure assumptions.